KThaulow/SignalRChat/README.md

 # SignalRChat
-An ASP.NET Core and Angular app that uses SignalR for chatting
+An ASP.NET Core and Angular app that uses SignalR for chatting and retrieving server-side updates async and in real-time